Legal Practice Areas:

-- Presenter, “Conflict of Laws in Estate Planning: An Estate Planning Case Study and An Estate Administration Case Study; Each Intertwining Three Different Jurisdictions” National Seminar lead by the Society of Trust and Estate Practitioners (“STEP”) on March 24, 2021.
+- Presenter, “Conflict of Laws in Estate Planning: An Estate Planning Case Study and An Estate Administration Case Study; Each Intertwining Three Different Jurisdictions” National Seminar lead by STEP on March 24, 2021.

 - Presenter, “Current Issues in Estate Planning” at the Chartered Professional Accountants BC seminar on May 12, 2018.

 - Presenter, “Why did I agree to do this” vs. “Where’s my money” held by the Fraser Valley Estate Planning Council on March 6, 2018.

 - Presenter, “Decision Making Basics: The Building Blocks” at the Essential Tools for Disability Planning and Practice program held by the Pacific Business and Law Institute on April 12, 2016.

 - Co-Chair and Presenter at the Most Litigated Estates Issues: Proactive and Reactive Solutions program held by the Pacific Business and Law Institute on September 29, 2015.